AOEpeople/puppeteer-fetchbot/README.md

             .then(function (result) {
                 console.log('Completed');
             });

-### Options
-Many options can be applied directly via passed configuration object to control browser and page behavior.
-All these options can be passed via command line too.

-> To get a complete list whats possible via commandline just type

-    $ fetchbot --help

- or in a local installation

-    $ ./node_modules/.bin/fetchbot --help

-#### Options params

-        headless: boolean | default=false   Specifies if the browser window is shown or not
-        trust: boolean    | default=false   Open unsecure https pages without a warning
-        width: number     | defautlt=800    The Browser and viewport width
-        height: number    | default=600     The Browser and Viewport height slowmo:number     | default=0       Slowes down the execution in milliseconds
-        debug: boolean    | default=false   Determine if debug/logging messages are shown

 ### Conclusion

 FetchBot has been introduced to speed up the development process as a frontend engineer by stepping automatically over